 Yeah the more you can zero in on your actual problem pipe, the less money you have to expend to solve the situation.
 So for example, the 6-inch cast iron pipe, that’s your big problem.

 You can zero in on that pipe type and then pick what the worst areas of that pipe are so you don’t have to expend money replacing the entire system.
-You only spend the money for replacing the pipe that actually needs replacing.
+You only spend the money on replacing the pipe that actually needs replacing.

 So, it’s really just: